dhui808/azure-ai-certifications/ai-900/computer-vision.md

 **Facial landmarks** are key points (like eye corners, nose tip, mouth edges) identified on a face
 **PersonGroup** is the correct data structure face identification

+## Azure AI VIsion REST operations:
+### Image Analysis REST Operations
+* analyze: extracts a rich set of visual features based on the image content.
+* describe: generates a description of an image in human readable language with complete sentences.
+* detect: Performs object detection on the specified image.
+Returns the bounding boxex.
+Does npot provide tags, descriptions, or celebrity recognition.
+* read: for OCR to extract text from an image.

+### Face API REST Operations
+* detect: Detect human faces in an image, return face rectangles, and optionally with faceIds, landmarks, and attributes.
+* face rocognition: match or verify faces.
+* face identification: identify a person from a large person group
+* Person group management

 ## Image classification solutions
 ### 1. Classification Types